Reach our perfectly located hotel in London

 - Contact [email protected]

 Harrods and Harvey Nichols

-A few steps from The Levin and The Capital hotels, Harrods is the largest department store in Europe and is renowned for bespoke luxury products.
+A few steps from The Capital Townhouse and The Capital Hotel & Apartments - London, Harrods is the largest department store in Europe and is renowned for bespoke luxury products.

 A true gem in the heart of London, Hyde Park offers 350 acres of city park.
 Stroll around this famous city part and literally unwind and escape from the hustle of the city.
 You’ll find trees, flowers, hidden paths and a lake where you can hire a boat or pedalo.